-This section allows you to download some of these texts.
+This section allows you to download some of these texts and films.

 Crofting Connections has worked with crofters, teachers and scientists at The James Hutton Institute, to produce a book called Soils of the crofts.
 This is the link to the March 2016 revised edition.

 We have also issued posters to accompany this publicaiton which have been sent out to all schools.

 Electronic versions of the A2 posters can be viewed in the links below

 There is also a comparison report Soils of the Shambas and Crofts prepared by The James Hutton Institute for Kenyan Connections comparing soil samples in Kenya with soils in crofting areas

 - Living Genebank: Growing cereals for seed - notes on growing and comparing landrace and modern cereal varieties.
 English Gaelic

 - Crofting Connections seeds 2016: worksheet with notes on soil health, rotations, seed conservation, plant emergence, UN Year of Pulses, global links English

 - Crofting Connections seeds 2017: ideas of how to link growing this year’s seeds with Scotland’s Year of Heritage, History and Archaeology English In addition, some historical information from SASA on the varieties of swedes and turnips can be found here.